Sim4n6/plasoWiki/Dependencies-Windows.md

 Install the MSI.

 ### Libprotobuf and Python-bindings
-Libprotobuf is dependent on python-gflags see the instructions below how to build and install python-gflags.
+Libprotobuf is dependent on google-apputils and python-gflags see elsewhere in these instructions how to build and install these.

 Download the latest 2.x source package from: https://github.com/google/protobuf/releases